treno-solutions/web3-open-risk-framework/risk.md

 Indicators are defined in a separate file and linked to this risk by ID.
 Use this section to show the link explicitly here.

+Indicators are defined in a separate file and linked to this risk by ID.
+Each indicator can influence different risk dimensions such as severity, likelihood, or persistence.

+Use the indicatorWeights field to:
+- assign weights to multiple indicators
+- declare which dimensions they affect
+- specify the direction of influence (INCREASE / DECREASE)

 ---

 ## 🛠 Measures (optional)